epam/lib-obj-c-attr/README.md

 @end
 ```

-An attribute can be any class inherited from the NSObject or its subclasses.
+An attribute can be any class inherited from NSObject or its subclasses.
 It may or may not have properties.

 ```objective-c
 #import <ROAD/ROADAttribute.h>